mpourismaiel/dataval/README.md

 # Dataval

-Cieate rules, validate all the forms.
+Crieate rules, validate all the forms.

 Dataval is a form validator following ideas from Laravel.
 The idea is that you can create a validator and validate every form data by just calling it.
 This